Friday, September 25, 2009

 This portrait was taken in 1904 for the Cincinnati Enquirer.
 Collections of the Lisbon (Ohio) Historical Society.

-Though raised as a "fire and brimstone" Lutheran, Jacob's search for truth lead him to faith healing and the possibilities of mental suggestion and self-sacrifice.
+Jacob Beilhart (1867-1908) was born on a farm in Columbiana County, Ohio.
+Though raised as a "fire and brimstone" Lutheran, Jacob's search for truth led him to faith healing and the possibilities of mental suggestion and self-sacrifice.
 "Spirit Fruit" was Jacob's view of "true life" for the "tangible fruit of the Universal Spirit."

 View of Wooster Lake from the steps of the Society's former Temple.
 Photo taken in 1947.
 Dunn Museum 91.20.10